 1) Read the device’s manuals

 Most electronic devices come equipped with parental controls.
 They allow you to either set a timer or restrict access to content or limit online spending.
-Below are a list of gaming consoles with parental control instructions:

-2) Play a video game
+2) Play a video game with them

 Want to understand why he’s spending time on it?
 Try it.
 He’ll appreciate you not just joining the “video games are bad” bandwagon.
 This will build his trust in you and he’ll likely be more than willing to reduce game time a little because you've proven you know what you're talking about.
 This also applies for his need to spend time watching TV or the Internet — you can sit with them and ask them to show you what they like to watch.

 Only after you’ve shown your child you understand his want to spend time on a game, have a talk with him about rules.
 Discuss (not demand) rules about timing and when it is and isn't acceptable to use electronics (including TV, Internet or gaming consoles).
 Keep the discussion short to prevent any miscommunication and give in to him on certain matters, so he wouldn’t be too resenting of the other rules.
 After all they say, “Lose the battle, win the war” — you might not agree on what he's saying, but in the larger scheme of things, you “win”.

 Ask your child to keep a time log, then sit down and review it with him on a weekly basis.
 This is to ensure she’s respecting the rules you both agreed upon.
 Show her what per cent of her free time she’s spending on electronics — 20 per cent?
 50 per cent? — then suggest the activities she could find interesting instead.

 Is she really spending too much time on these devices, or do you just want her to minimise her time spent on the them?
 Instead of telling her to stop playing after an hour, call her to help you out with an activity — help set the table for dinner, maybe — or have some mother-child bonding time.